Net Worth Calculator

 Your net worth

-Use today's market value for assets (especially real estate / gold).
+Use today's market value for assets (especially real estate / valuables).
 Use outstanding principal for loans.

 Why net worth matters more than salary

-A ₹20 lakh / year earner with ₹50 lakh of debt and ₹2 lakh saved is poorer than a ₹10 lakh / year earner with ₹0 debt and ₹15 lakh saved.
+A high earner with heavy debt and minimal savings is poorer than a lower earner with no debt and a decent nest egg.
 Salary tells you what you earn.
 Net worth tells you whether you're actually getting richer.

 Track it monthly.
-The number swings less than markets — a ₹50,000 monthly net worth gain means a ₹6 lakh annual upward trajectory.
-That's the real measure of progress.
+The number swings less than markets — a steady monthly net worth gain compounds into a real upward trajectory across the year.
+That's the true measure of progress.

 Frequently asked questions